3d-dice/documentation/docs/themes/index.md

 The folder name for a theme must match the `systemName` parameter in the `theme.config.json` file.

-:::info Using NPM
+:::info Copying theme files
 If you use npm to install a theme, then you must manually copy the theme to your static assets folder.

+Theme can also be downloaded as a `.zip` file from the [dice-themes/downloads](https://github.com/3d-dice/dice-themes/tree/main/downloads) folder.
 :::

 ## Extended themes
 Some themes are design to add more options to other themes.
 For instance, when you'd like to add more dice types to a set.
 These themes are identified by the `extends` parameter in the `theme.config.json` file.

 For example, [Default Extras](/docs/themes/defaultExtras) is a theme that extends the Default theme.
 It adds a `d2`, `dfate` and `dpip` to the default dice available.
-They may then be called with other default dice using standard notation such as  `diceBox.roll(['2d2', '2d6'])`
+They may then be called with other default dice using standard notation such as  `diceBox.roll(['2d2', '2d6'])`.

+If you assign an theme extension to the `config.theme` option, the extension and the theme it targets will both be loaded and `config.theme` will be set to the target's `systemName`.

+You cannot extend a theme that extends another theme.
+You can extend a target theme multiple times.

 :::info Naming Practices
 A theme extension will follow the naming pattern of `{target theme name}-{extension name}`.
 For example `default-extras` or `diceOfRolling-fate`